-- Providing photos and mapping of each available parcel. - Focusing on the sale of surplus land parcels with high maintenance costs. - Reviewing market rental rates for each region to maximize lease revenue and rental income. - Using real estate brokers to maximize advertisement and exposure of large value properties to the public.
+- Documenting, promoting and training staff on the use of assessed value on low value parcel sales. - Focusing on the sale of surplus land parcels with high maintenance costs. - Reviewing market rental rates for each region to maximize lease revenue and rental income. - Using real estate brokers to maximize advertisement and exposure of large value properties to the public.